lsgos/RWOP/README.md

   - You can download as zip from github
   - Using the command line: ````git clone https://github.com/lsgos/RWOP````

-To run and view the ipython notebook (ipnb) file requires [jupyter](http://jupyter.org/): you can get this by
+To run and view the ipython notebook (ipynb) file requires [jupyter](http://jupyter.org/): you can get this by
   - using pip: ````pip install jupyter````
   - Installing [anaconda](https://www.continuum.io/downloads), which will come with jupyter.